Nico Hoerner Player Props: Cubs vs. Reds

-After going 2-for-5 with a double in his most recent game, Nico Hoerner and the Chicago Cubs take on the Cincinnati Reds (who will start Connor Overton) at 6:40 PM ET on Monday.
+After going 1-for-5 in his most recent game, Nico Hoerner and the Chicago Cubs take on the Cincinnati Reds (who will hand the ball to Luis Cessa) at 6:40 PM ET on Tuesday.

-He strung together two hits (going 2-for-5 with a double) in his last game against the Brewers.
+He had a one-hit performance in his last game (1-for-5) against the Reds.

 Nico Hoerner Game Info & Props vs. the Reds